Lamartio/rijks-art/README.md

 | Centralize dependencies in BuildSrc (or Composite build)
 | Add query to the collections API and UI
 | See what I can do to log networking issues

+/ Mutable can be improved to support, merging, concatting and exhausting | Logic test are dependant on delay!
+Can not happen